Syedaaneesa/home-improvement/README.md

 ---

 ## 🧱 Key Features
-Crafted custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages
+Designed custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages

-Built a cohesive user interface with smooth and intuitive site-wide navigation
+Built a cohesive UI with smooth, intuitive navigation across the entire site

-Developed a fully responsive design tailored for desktop, tablet, and mobile devices
+Developed a fully responsive design optimized for desktop, tablet, and mobile

-Optimized all media assets to deliver faster load times and improved performance
+Optimized all media assets to improve loading speed and overall performance

 Created reusable design components to support flexibility and future scalability